 This section features my own songs and my collaborations with others.
-My article about music are in the Writing section.
+My articles about music are in the Writing section.

 1. My Free Background Music Series

-The songs in the free background music series are instrumental tracks that I’ve created that you can use for non-commercial purposes; simply provide the credit: music by longzijun.
-These royalty-free songs can also be used in monetized videos on YouTube (that are otherwise non-commercial in nature) as long as credit is provided.
+The songs in the free background music series are instrumental tracks that I’ve created that you can use for non-commercial purposes in your media projects (as well as in monetized YouTube videos (that are otherwise non-commercial); simply provide the credit: music by longzijun.
 Some of the songs have been created by featured guests, so if you use any of those, make sure you credit that artist.

 1.2 Preview & Download Songs